 Our goals are to

-- Act as a bridge between public science engagement and research institutions seeking to leverage citizen science initiatives and open data,
+- Act as the bridge between research institutions and the public, increasing the awareness of citizen science initiatives and open science projects.

 - Champion the use of disruptive internet technologies for STEM in schools and adult education.

 We’re an agile organisation conceived from within a community incubator in April 2011, with a public launch at the Royal Institution of Australia in October 2012.